Psychologist’s Guide to Spiritual Awakening

 Finally, so sick of living with and in ego, we surrender into the abyss.
 We let go of the clutches of what we thought was real and merge into truth.
 We transcend the ego, and our transcendence becomes more stable.
 The transcending state becomes a trait.
 Profound inner peace is your perfume.

-In reality, these are not distinct stages but dynamic, changing, interchanging, overlapping processes and experiences.
+In reality, these are not distinct spiritual awakening stages and symptoms but dynamic, changing, interchanging, overlapping processes and experiences.
 We may cycle through them many times, ebbing and flowing with ease or discomfort.
-Each time, it offers us the opportunity to grow more into our true selves.
+Each time, it offers us the opportunity to grow more into our true selves, leaving behind the egoic need to know what spiritual stage it’s at.

 SPIRITUAL ENLIGHTENMENT